mALAKa82973i/SbFYIQRY/2Yaug/NEq/academic-coaching_5nhK0_1747942830.md

 ## Number Sense
-Number sense is about being able to understand properties about numbers to do computation faster and be able to estimate difficult calculations fairly accurately.
-A good example of what number sense is about can be found at [AGMath](https://www.agmath.com/57427/index.html), number sense worksheets.
+Number sense is about being able to understand properties about numbers to do computation faster what number sense is about can be found at [AGMath](https://www.agmath.com/57427/index.html), number sense worksheets.
 I think number sense is a natural extension from the simple arithmetic you can practice from zetamac.